Sage/carbon-factory/docs/help-with-jest.md

 const myMock = jest.fn();
 ```

+In order to apply your mock to the right part of your code, just set the property to equal the mock, `MyComp.func = mock`.
+This is the equivalent of `spyOn(MyComp, 'func')`.

 The mock object has a mock property attached to it, which lets you track calls, arguments, etc.:

 ```js